 James DeSaule, a Peruvan black man who was a cook for the Charles Wilkes U.S. Naval Expedition, deserted his vessel when it ran aground and broke up.
 He subsequently ran a freight service between Astoria and Cathlamet.

 A white settler, Captain James Johnson, took a donation land claim in 1848 and built a large house.
 The lumber for the house was shipped around the Horn.
 Johnson, who was first master of a Hudson’s Bay Company ship and later a pilot on the Columbia, drowned while crossing the river to Astoria.
 The house was later sold to Isaac Whealdon, who lived there with his family.
 A 1930 history of the region noted that the home had recently been torn down, but stated, “For years that old colonial home stood a landmark overlooking the Columbia River” (Williams, p.
 26).
-Henry Feister arrived in 1851 and started an ox-drawn hauling service to Willipa Bay.
+Henry Feister [sometimes spelled "Fiester"] arrived around 1850 and started an ox-drawn hauling service to Willapa Bay.
 By the late 1860s, Ilwaco was a major stop on stagecoach and ferry routes between Astoria, Oregon and settlements on Puget Sound.
 In 1889, rail service replaced the stagecoaches.

 Initially called Unity in celebration of the conclusion of the Civil War, the town was known commonly as Ilwaco after Elowahka Jim. son-in-law of hereditary Chinook Chief Comcomly (1760s?-1830).
 Comcomly had exchanged gifts with Captain Robert Gray in 1872 and met Lewis and Clark in 1805.
 The town plat, filed in 1876, used the name Ilwaco.
 Ilwaco was incorporated on December 2, 1890.